harishahe04/harishahe04/README.md

 ### Hi there 👋

+My name is Harish, and I live in Bengaluru.

+I'm currently working as a Senior ML engineer in Quantiphi, Inc. an AI company based in Mumbai.

+I work on building AI solutions for intelligent document processing and Gen AI for RAG-based conversational chatbots by Finetuning LLMs for custom use cases using AWS SageMaker Platform.

 <!--
 **harishahe04/harishahe04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.